 Brevard County, Florida is located in east central Florida.
 The county is one thousand five hundred and fifty seven square miles, twenty-two miles wide and seventy-two miles long.
 Land area is one thousand eighteen square miles, and the water within Brevard is five hundred thirty nine square miles.
 The entire eastern boundary of the county borders the Atlantic Ocean, making up seventy-two miles of beaches.
-Brevard County has sixteen municipalities with a population of 555,650.
+Brevard County has sixteen municipalities with a population over 580,000.
 Brevard County is known as the “Space Coast” since it’s the home of the Kennedy Space Center and Cape Canaveral Air Force Station.
 Brevard County is home to Port Canaveral, one of the busiest freight and cruise ship port terminals in the country, as well as a Navy Trident turning basin for Ballistic Missile Submarines.
 Patrick Air Force Base and the Naval Ordnance Test Unit is also located within the county.

 History & General Information